elastic/fleet-server/README.md

 ### Docker build

-You can build a fleet-server docker image with `make release-docker`.
+You can build a fleet-server docker image with `make build-docker`.
 This image includes the default `fleet-server.yml` configuration file and can be customized with the available environment variables.